Acoustic Guitar Saddle Compensation Patterns

 Which Compensation Pattern is the Best?

-No universal ‘best’ compensation pattern exists because there are a number of factors involved, including string length, saddle angle, and string radii, that guitar builders factor in when choosing saddle compensation pattern.
+No universal ‘best’ compensation pattern exists because there are a number of factors involved, including saddle angle, scale length, and string diameter, that guitar builders factor in when choosing a saddle compensation pattern.
 Typically, you should use the same compensation pattern that the builder used – please see our Acoustic Guitar Saddle Size Chart for more information.
-However, you might want to use a different acoustic guitar saddle compensation pattern, such as if you use alternate tunings.
+However, you might want to use a different acoustic guitar saddle compensation pattern if you’re experiencing intonation issues.